 Addictions are, therefore, an attempt to soothe the mind.
 This “self-medication” may come in the form of drugs and alcohol.
 But almost any activity can become addictive when used to fill an inner yearning that stems from a deep sense of emptiness or avoidance.
 Common examples are sex, pornography, food, shopping, video games, TV binge-watching, and hoarding.

 In this sense, using a substance, event or object may help an addict re-gain a temporary sense of power and influence over their current “out of control” life situation.
 Instant gratification (from using) becomes a necessity to cope with a deep sense of emptiness.

 Astrology and Addiction

-Though my work, I've come to consider this perceived emptiness a spiritual dis-ease.
-It's the lack of wholeness or “soul loss” that drives us in an endless pursuit for satisfaction.
-Often times one may wish to escape the material world altogether.
-Yet a disconnection to physical reality and the world around us can leave one feeling as if life has no meaning or purpose.
+Through my work, I've come to consider this perceived emptiness a spiritual dis-ease.
+It's the lack of wholeness or “soul loss” that drives us in an endless pursuit of satisfaction.
+Often one may wish to escape the material world altogether.
+Yet, a disconnection to physical reality and the world around us can leave one feeling as if life has no meaning or purpose.